bgamari/ghc-wiki-import/commentary/compiler/code-gen.md

 You might occasionally hear about "old" and "new" code generator.
 GHC 7.6 and earlier used the old code generator.
 New code generator was being developed since 2007 and it was [enabled by default on 31 August 2012](/trac/ghc/changeset/832077ca5393d298324cb6b0a2cb501e27209768/ghc) after the release of GHC 7.6.1.
 The first stable GHC to use the new code generator is 7.8.1 released in early 2014.
 The commentary on the old code generator can be found [here](commentary/compiler/old-code-gen).
-Notes from the development process of the new code generator are located in a couple of pages on the wiki - go to [Index](title-index) and look for pages starting with "NewCodeGen".
+Notes from the development process of the new code generator are located in a couple of pages on the wiki - to find them go to [Index](title-index) and look for pages starting with "NewCodeGen".